MicrosoftDocs/bi-shared-docs/docs/analysis-services/instances/install-windows/upgrade-workbooks-and-scheduled-data-refresh-sharepoint-2013.md

      Then save the workbook and republish it to the SharePoint server.

- For more information on Changes to Analysis Services features, see [Behavior Changes to Analysis Services Features in SQL Server 2016](../../../analysis-services/behavior-changes-to-analysis-services-features-in-sql-server-2016.md)

  For more information on refresh history, see [View Data Refresh History &#40;Power Pivot for SharePoint&#41;](../../../analysis-services/power-pivot-sharepoint/view-data-refresh-history-power-pivot-for-sharepoint.md).

 ##  <a name="bkmk_to_2012sp1_from_2012"></a> Upgrade to Office 2013 workbooks from Versions created by using the 2012 Power Pivot Add-In for Excel